Research & Analysis

 More Reports Coming Soon

-New research reports will be published monthly, analyzing different aspects of Sanibel's recovery progress.
+New research reports will be published periodically, analyzing different aspects of Sanibel's recovery progress.

 May 2025 Business Climate Survey

 Comprehensive survey of 60 Sanibel businesses revealing community resilience in recovery.
-The average business health rating of 6.0/10 reflects ongoing challenges, while 63% express optimism about future conditions improving for the next busy season.
+The average business health rating of 6.0/10 reflects ongoing challenges, while 63% express optimism about future conditions.

 • Business Health: Average rating of 6.0 out of 10